 Political Posturing Not Public Safety

 A MADD representative was seen last week in Atlanta Municipal Court quietly recording case announcements, and the Judges and Prosecutors were well aware of her presence.
-This is not an isolated incident but a well coordinated assualt.
+This is not an isolated incident but a well-coordinated assault.
 But the reality is that .08 is too low a level for DUI.
-Most people that can stand on one foot for thirty seconds when they are sober can stand on one foot for thirty seconds with a blood alcohol as high as .13-.15.
+Most people that can stand on one foot for thirty seconds when they are sober can stand on one foot for thirty seconds with blood alcohol as high as .13-.15.
 If you can stand on one foot for 30 seconds who exactly are you endangering on the road?
-Traffic deaths actually went up from DUI when the limit was lowered from .10 to .08 because Police were wasting up to two hours arresting and processing each and every sober driver for DUI.
-In the 1970’s the legal limit was .15, in the 1980’s it was .12, in the 1990’s it was .1, and now it is .080.
+Traffic deaths went up from DUI when the limit was lowered from .10 to .08 because Police were wasting up to two hours arresting and processing each and every sober driver for DUI.
+In the 1970s the legal limit was .15, in the 1980’s it was .12, in the 1990’s it was .1, and now it is .080.
 Alcohol did not get more dangerous rather MADD got politically savvy.

 Prosecutions or Pupils but not both

-Let the people who have had years of experience in the courtroom and days of listening to evidence in the jury box use their discretion and common sense as opposed to the knee-jerk emotion reaction from the Madison Avenue sound bite.
+Let the people who have had years of experience in the courtroom and days of listening to evidence in the jury box use their discretion and common sense as opposed to the knee-jerk emotional reaction from the Madison Avenue sound bite.
 In the words of the late, great Senator Richard B. Russell from Georgia, “The Road to Hell is paved with good intentions.”

 -Author: George Creal